Home

 NO...never do this in preparing for an interview.

-One of my candidates was interviewing with a very prestigious company in Alabama.
-The candidate was employed by a company in Michigan, but his family was still living in Miami.
+In my role as an executive recruiter, one of my candidates was interviewing with a very prestigious company in Alabama.
+The candidate was employed in Michigan, but his family was residing in Miami.

 Every other weekend, he flew from Michigan to Miami to be with his family for the weekend.